Digital multimeters, electrical meters, and volt meters

 What is a digital voltmeter?

-A digital voltmeter is a specific type designed exclusively to measure an electrical circuit's voltage.
-Unlike multimeters, digital voltmeters are dedicated solely to this task, providing a precise digital voltage readout.
+A digital voltmeter is designed to measure an electrical circuit's voltage.
+Unlike multimeters, digital voltmeters are dedicated solely to this task and provide a precise digital voltage readout.
 They are widely used in educational and professional settings where accurate voltage measurements are essential.

 What does a digital voltmeter do?